artisticLogicMK/animate4vue/README.md

 const ringBell = () => {
   swing(el)
-  // You can also use any HTML selector such as '#target' or '.class'.
+  // You can also use any HTML selector such as '#target' or '.class' etc.
 }
 </script>